kauvangal/SlidingMenuControllerUsingSwift/README.md

   - Add it in the HomeViewController

-<h4> Known Issues: Build errors in Latest XCode Beta 7 released on Sep 2 2014.Fixing it.
+<h4> Known Issues: Build errors in Latest XCode Beta 7 released on Sep 2 2014.Fixing it - FIXED!.